TimHachi/ComputerVision/README.md

 # Python Code for assignments
-One of my attempts in an interview assignment
+One of my attempts in an interview assignment.
+Code is originally written for Jupyter Notebook, which is the reason why unrelated comments or functions such as show() exists in the soruce code

 Compution_vision.py is to identify number of boxes in a picture.